-Alameda County vaccination rates by age and race/ethnicity as of 11/17/21 show that Alameda County resident under age 35 are less likely to be vaccinated compared to older residents.
-Black/African American are less likely than White and Latinx residents to have been vaccinated.
-Asian, Pacific Islander and Native American residents have the highest vaccination rates among the race/ethnicity groups.
+Alameda County vaccination rates by age and race/ethnicity as of 10/20/21 show that Alameda County resident under age 35 are less likely to be vaccinated compared to older residents.
+Multiracial, Black/African American and Latinx residents are less likely to have been vaccinated compared to White, API or Native American residents.